Jmaharman/fsharp-a-beginners-guide/Lessons/day-17-lists-part-2.md

 printf "%A" students
 ```

-F# also has seq, which is an equivalent to C#'s IEnumerable.
+F# also has seq, which is an equivalent to C#'s `IEnumerable`.
 I won't go into this now but it's worth knowing that it exists and it's purpose.
-As long as you know where using IEnumerable in C# makes sense, you'll probably get the gist of seq in F# too.
+As long as you know where using `IEnumerable` in C# makes sense, you'll probably get the gist of seq in F# too.

 Each type of collection has it's own set of methods, you can access these the same as you would access any function for a type, by looking on the module itself.